MakerGram/workshops/docs/tiny-ml-workshop/magicWand.md

 ![](../tiny-ml-workshop/img/sense/uploadData1.png)
 Select the **Upload data** option.
 ![](../tiny-ml-workshop/img/sense/uploadData2.png)
-Make sure to select the exact settings as mentiond on the above image and then choose the file that you alredy downloaded from  [here](../tiny-ml-workshop/src/activitymonitor_xiao_sense-export.zip).
+Make sure to select the exact settings as mentioned on the above image and then choose the file that you already downloaded from  [here](../tiny-ml-workshop/src/activitymonitor_xiao_sense-export.zip).

 After collecting or importing the data, you can see the inspect the Raw data.
 Like this
 ![](../tiny-ml-workshop/img/magicwand/UpDownData.jpg)